manvirdev/clockcycles_benchmarker_gcc/README.md

 ## Clockcycles Benchmarker GCC
 Benchmarking C code by analyzing clock cycles count in execution using GCC complier.
+Starter code was taken from a lab in https://www.sfu.ca/outlines.html?2023/spring/cmpt/295/d100

 ## Notes
 - Created for Linux GCC version.